v-rajagt/IntuneDocs/intune/protect/conditional-access-exchange-create.md

 - If the device doesn't meet Conditional Access settings, the user is presented with one of the following messages when they sign in:
   - If the device isn't enrolled with Intune, or isn't registered in Azure Active Directory, a message displays with instructions about how to install the Company Portal app, enroll the device, and activate email.
 This process also associates the device's Exchange ActiveSync ID with the device record in Azure Active Directory.
-  - If the device isn't compliant, a message displays that directs the user to the Intune Company Portal website, or the Company Portal app where they can find information about the problem and how to remediate it.
+  - If the device isn't compliant, a message displays that directs the user to the Intune Company Portal website, or the Company Portal app.
+From the company portal, they can find information about the problem and how to remediate it.

 ### Support for mobile devices